220808-Java-React-Enterprise/Jon-P0/README.md

 *Admin update inventory

 ### More Features to implement:
-*Cart to hold products
+-Cart to hold products
-*Order to hold details of purchases
+-Order to hold details of purchases
-*Sort Orders by cost and date
+-Sort Orders by cost and date
-*view Customer by admin
+-view Customer by admin
-*view Location history by admin
+-view Location history by admin
-*Test Cases.
+-Test Cases.